AnthoLaMalice/CTF-Writeups/CSCBE2022/Web - Procorp.md

 	a = requests.get(url+str(i)+"/status%00")
 	print("testing : ", i)

-	if "Quickly manage your processes!" not in a.text: a = str(a.content)
+	if "Quickly manage your processes!" not in a.text: #dirty check to see if the file gets included a = str(a.content)
 		a = a.split("Name:")
 		a = a[1]